 Universal Email Testing Checklist for Developers

 Each of the mentioned email services recommends running a series of tests before sending either transactional or bulk emails.
-We’ve created a universal email testing checklist, which is valid for any type of email, framework, or tools used.
+See below the list of checks that you can perform for any type of email or framework.

 1. Testing the email sending capability.
 It is actually where you check if your code works.

 Check if your script is able to send messages in general.
 As a rule of a thumb, separate production (real) email sending from staging or sandbox testing.
 You don’t want your tests to reach your customers or affect your domain reputation score.